itsvee0120/Social-Media-Platform/README.md

 # Social Media Platform Project

-This is an ongoing Sanrio's theme project inspired by the EGATOR's [Social Media App Tutorial](https://youtu.be/AiFfDjmd0jU?si=5VsZIBVlTI9Lr2kp).
+This is an ongoing Sanrio's theme social media platform project inspired by the EGATOR's [Social Media App Tutorial](https://youtu.be/AiFfDjmd0jU?si=5VsZIBVlTI9Lr2kp).
 The platform includes essential features such as a login screen, sign-up page, and home page, all built using JavaScript, HTML, and CSS.

 ## Features